git-emran/simple-notes/README.md

 <img width="1768" height="1040" alt="lspwriter" src="https://github.com/user-attachments/assets/325477d3-ceac-4cb6-b984-01a03fb73fb3" />

-## Version 1.0.3
+## Version 1.0.4

 ##### Features of Writer:

 - 🔥 **Vim motions**.
 Since I use vim for everything, I decided to add vim motions by default.
 No other way to write lol.
 - 🔥 LSP support for 10+ languages inside the `Code Block`.
-- 🔥 Relative Line numbers only.
+- 🔥 Relative Line numbers to jump around like a spider.
+- 🔥 Split preview and Reader mode.
+- 🔥 Create Flow charts.
+- 🔥 Markdown shortcuts support for faster text editing.
-- Codemirror 6 under the hood.
+- CodeMirror 6 under the hood.
 - Native Preview mode.
 - Syntax Highlighting and Auto-Completions for 10+ Languages.
 - Draggable sidebar.